 3. Set a Date

-This step sounds simple but can actually be where most people fall short.
-It's easy to talk about wanting to travel but it's also easy to delay a trip.
-Maybe you don't quite have the money.
+This step sounds simple but can actually be where most people fall short when figuring out how to fund a dream trip.
+It’s easy to talk about wanting to travel but it’s also easy to delay a trip.
+Maybe you don’t quite have the money.
 Or work is a little hectic right now.
-Or the stars haven't aligned properly.
+Or the stars haven’t aligned properly.

 It will never be “perfect timing” to go on a trip.
 There will always be responsibilities, work, bills, etc. that get in the way.
 It sounds corny but you can always get more money, you can never get more time.

 The best way to make a trip happen is to set a date and commit to it.
 Take action and choose a date that works the best for you, book a flight, alert the proper authorities and then relax!
 Traveling should be relaxing, not another source of stress!

 If You Learned How to Fund Your Dream Trip and Thought This was Helpful…

 Hopefully, this was helpful to help you plan (and fund) your next Dream Trip!
 If you’re interested in personal finance, investing, side hustlin’, or want to learn why you shouldn’t save money then head over to our site at DoNotSaveMoney.com to read more!